hkate1989/hkate1989/README.md

 - 👋 Hi, I’m Kate
 - 👀 I’m interested in Data Science, Cats, Chess, Poker, and anything longevity
-- 🌱 I’m currently learning on LLM (of course)
 - 📫 How to reach me: qyhuang.work@gmail.com
-- 😄 Pronouns: She/They

 <!---
 hkate1989/hkate1989 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.